febtop/Optimus-Laser-plugin/README.md

-# FebTopCAD
-Latest version of FebTopCAD mobile control app for the Optimus
+# Laser cutting and engraving pluin for OPTIMUS